hemangshah/Zingle/README.md

 1. Easy to setup & Use
 2. Dynamic Property Configurations.
-3. Lightweight with zero dependancies.
+3. Lightweight with zero dependencies.

 ## Installation